imyoungyang/myAWSStudyBlog/vpc/stage8-nlb.md

-# Stage 8: Load Balancer for Proxy
+# Stage 8: Load Balancer for Squid Server

 In the end of this lab, you will create a AWS classical load balancer for squid proxy.